ARCHIVED-mean-stack/session-11/README.md

 });
 ```

 `router.use()` and `next()` - we can perform logging here and then continue to the next route using `next()`.
-Using middleware we can do validations to make sure that everything coming from a request is sound.
-We can throw errors here in case something is wrong or can do some extra logging for analytics or any statistics we’d like to keep.
+Using middleware we can do validations, throw errors in case something is wrong or do some extra logging for analytics or any statistics we’d like to keep.
 This is frequently used to check for logged in status.

 Here is the completed server file to this point: